Mandeville, Louisiana: History

-Mandeville is also home to the largest certified southern live oak tree, the Seven Sisters Oak.

 Mandeville was affected by Hurricane Katrina's storm surge on August 29, 2005, and received water and wind damage.
 Parts of the city also experienced less dramatic flooding when Lake Pontchartrain overflowed its banks due to Hurricane Ike in 2008.
 By 2009, most of the reconstruction from Katrina was completed.
 Many homes and businesses in areas that experienced flooding have been elevated.

-Mandeville was named one of the Relocate America Top 100 Places to Live in 2004, 2005, 2007, 2008, and 2009.

-Mandeville was among the recipients of Google's eCity award in 2013, given to those cities whose small businesses most effectively employ the internet to attract customers.